helm/helm/README.md

 See [examples/bootstrap/README.md](examples/bootstrap/README.md) for more information.)

-DM runs server side, in your Kubernetes cluster, so it can tell you what types you've instantiated there, and even what instances you've created of a given type.
+DM runs server side, in your Kubernetes cluster, so it can tell you what types you've instantiated there, what instances you've created of a given type, and even how the instances are organized.
 So, you can ask questions like:

-* Show me all the Redis slaves running in this cluster.
+* What Redis instances are running in this cluster?
-* Show me all the resources used by Redis.
+* What Redis master and slave services are part of this Redis instance?
+* What pods are part of this Redis slave?

 Because DM stores its state in the cluster, not on your workstation, you can ask those questions from any client at any time.